capitalone/rubicon-ml/docs/source/contributing.rst

 .. code-block:: shell

-   conda activate rubicon-docs
+   conda activate rubicon-ml-docs
    cd docs/
    sh build-docs.sh

-Never commit built documentation code directly to Rubicon, only the source.
+Never commit built documentation code directly, only the source.
 Our ``.gitignore`` should handle keeping built docs out of the repo, and our CICD handles deploying newly committed documentation.